arobri67/playMERN3/README.md

 Game Hub is a web application that provides a collection of simple and enjoyable games.
 This project is built using React and showcases various games, each with its unique features.

+This is a project that was made during the RockTheCode bootcamp (2023)

 ## Table of Contents

 - [Features](#features)